For big data problems, you need a big solution. Fortunately, this solution does not have to be restricted to an ArcGIS workspace.

-Instead, the application employs the same Remapping functionality found in Integrated Marco Desktop that provides users with the opportunity to define data reference connections for all broken files in a central location, known as a Remap File, followed by the automated repointing process against these ArcGIS Map Documents and datasets.
+Instead, the application employs the same Remapping functionality found in Integrated Marco Desktop that provides users with the opportunity to define data reference connections for all broken files in a central location, known as a Remap File, followed by the automated repointing process against these ArcGIS Pro Map Map Projects and datasets.

 REPORT ON DATA & STATISTICS

-The reporting capabilities of Marco Commander do not end at compiling insights on its users.
-Its diverse range of tools allow your team to generate reports detailing the number of ArcGIS Map Documents, total layers, broken layers, feature classes, raster datasets, raster catalogs, and mosaic datasets found at each container and folder connection defined during the Spatial Data Discovery process.
+The reporting capabilities of Marco Commander for Pro do not end at compiling insights on its users.
+Its diverse range of tools allow your team to generate reports detailing the number of ArcGIS Pro Map Projects, total layers, broken layers, feature classes, raster datasets, and mosaic datasets found at each container and folder connection defined during the Spatial Data Discovery process.

 The Integrated Marco Studio suite is essential in helping teams develop and adhere their own data standards.
 Many organizations ensure distinct metadata elements be attributed to the datasets it owns.
 The question is, how do we keep track of this when we are responsible for so many files?